raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 ## Program Checklist

+Whether you have just started writing your program or have nearly finished it, regular testing is essential.
+Testing as you go helps you identify problems early and gives you confidence that your code will run successfully on the ISS.

-Once you have finished writing your program, or even while you are writing it, it is crucial to test it to make sure it runs successfully.
-In particular, you should double-check that your program has the following basic functionality:
+Double-check that your program has the following basic functionality:

 Your program should
  [ ] contain a file called `main.py` containing your main logic.